-Juno spacecraft is a future NASA mission to Jupiter and is the second NASA New Frontiers mission.
-The launch of the Juno mission was on 5 August 2011 will begin a five-year journey back to Jupiter to uncover the secrets hidden beneath the planet's thick, colourful clouds.
-It will be the first mission to Jupiter using solar panels instead of radioisotope thermoelectric generators.
+Juno spacecraft is a NASA mission to Jupiter and is the second NASA New Frontiers mission.
+The launch of the Juno mission was on 5 August 2011 and arrived at Planet Jupiter on 4 July 2016.
+It is the first mission to Jupiter using solar panels instead of radioisotope thermoelectric generators.

 Why is the mission named Juno?

 Juno, the god-sister-wife of Jupiter, maintained a constant, jealous vigil over her god-husband’s dalliances from Mount Olympus.
 When Jupiter had his tryst with Io, he spread a veil of clouds around the entire planet to conceal his activities.
 Upon observing the cloud-cloaked planet, Juno immediately suspected Jupiter of concealing activities that would not bear the light.
 Hence, Juno came down from Mount Olympus and employed her special powers to penetrate the clouds and reveal the true nature of Jupiter.